PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Experiments

 \subsection{Ablation Study}

-\myparagraphquestion{(RQ2) Does the main component of \pokh work effectively} As shown in Table~\ref{tab:ablation}, we conduct an ablation study across three domains to quantify the contribution of each module.
-From each domain, Agriculture, CS and Mix, we randomly sample 200 questions and report the F1 score for comparison.
-The results show that removing the EWO Guide Direction Selection decreases F1 by up to 5.3\%, showing its effectiveness in guiding the reasoning path search based on semantic flow from one hyperedge to another.
-Removing Synonym Merge reduces F1 by up to 5.2\%, indicating that this graph reduction technique benefits the planning and reasoning.
-Excluding Plan Context leads to a reduction of up to 5.8\%, confirming that context for planning improves the feasibility and alignment of the initial reasoning plan.
+\myparagraphquestion{(RQ2) Does the main component of \pokh work effectively} We conduct an ablation study across three domains to quantify the contribution of each component.
+From each domain, Agriculture, CS, and Mix, we randomly sample 200 questions and report the F1 score for comparison.
+As shown in Table~\ref{tab:ablation}, removing the EWO Guide Direction Selection decreases F1 by up to 5.3\%, demonstrating its effectiveness in guiding the exploration of reasoning paths based on semantic flow from one hyperedge to another.
+Removing Synonym Merge reduces F1 by up to 5.2\%, indicating that this graph-reduction technique benefits planning and reasoning.
+Removing Plan Context results in a performance drop of up to 5.8\%, highlighting the importance of planning context for the feasibility and alignment of the initial reasoning plan.
 Without Source Chunks, F1 declines by up to 5.6\%, suggesting that the source text provides additional context that contributes to more accurate answers.
 Eliminating Target Hyperedge Matching in graph anchoring yields the largest drop, up to 8.6\%, demonstrating the importance of leveraging semantics encoded in hyperedges.
 When all modules mentioned above are removed (w/o ALL), performance drops sharply by up to 13.6\%, indicating their complementary contributions.